OpenEvalProject/evals/manuscripts/elife-05564/v1/manuscript.md

 Travellers subsequently pass through fever screening, followed by risk factor screening, but are not affected by screening phases that are incompatible with their detectability class.
 For each phase of the screening process, the probability of detecting a case (given that the case has fever or risk factor, and hence could be detected by that screening modality) is modulated by an efficacy parameter, ε.
 The efficacy parameters have two subscripts: the first subscript is f, denoting fever screening, or g, denoting exposure risk screening; the second subscript is d, denoting departure screening, or a, denoting arrival screening.

 After departure screening for symptoms and risk factors, cleared passengers board the flight and some progress to symptoms during travel.
 Passengers who were symptomatic at departure but were not detected by screening remain symptomatic with probability 1.
-Passengers who were not symptomatic at departure develop symptoms in flight with probability S:(5)S=δ(d)−δ(d+Δd)1−δ(d).
+Passengers who were not symptomatic at departure develop symptoms in flight with probability S:

+$$
+S=\frac{\delta(d)−\delta(d+Δd)}{1−\delta(d)}.
+$$

 Finally, passengers pass through arrival screening using the same framework described above, using the appropriate efficacy parameters.